astronomer/docs/learn/airflow-great-expectations.md

     ```

 ## Step 2: Configure a GX project

+The Great Expectations Airflow Provider requires a GX project to be present in your Airflow environment.
+The easiest way to create a GX project is by using the [`great_expectations` package](https://pypi.org/project/great-expectations/) and following the steps below.
+If you cannot install the GX package locally, you can copy the [`great_expectations` folder from this GitHub repository](https://github.com/astronomer/gx-tutorial/tree/main/include/great_expectations) into your Astro project `include` folder instead and continue this tutorial at [Step 3](#step-3-create-a-database-connection).

 1. Make sure you have the latest version of the [`great_expectations` package](https://pypi.org/project/great-expectations/) installed.